-The West Virginia University School of Medicine Department of Pathology, Anatomy and Laboratory Medicine Professional Programs, which includes the undergraduate Biomedical Laboratory Diagnostics Programs, and the graduate Medical Laboratory Science and Pathologists' Assistant Programs, have an obligation to evaluate students pursuing a degree as thoroughly as possible for their cognitive and noncognitive abilities, their academic and professional knowledge and skills, their integrity, and their suitability for practice in their respective profession.
+The West Virginia University School of Medicine Health Professions in the Department of Pathology, Anatomy and Laboratory Medicine (PALM) include the undergraduate Biomedical Laboratory Diagnostics Programs, and the graduate Medical Laboratory Science and Pathologists' Assistant Programs.
+These programs have an obligation to evaluate students pursuing a degree as thoroughly as possible for their cognitive and noncognitive abilities, their academic and professional knowledge and skills, their integrity, and their suitability for practice in their respective profession.
 Accordingly, this policy incorporates the mandate of the West Virginia Supreme Court that "initial responsibility for determining the competency and suitability of persons to engage in professional careers lies with the professional schools themselves..."[North vs. West Virginia Board of Regents, 332 S.E.
 2d (WV 1985)]

 This Policy on Academic and Professional Standards is limited to students pursuing the Bachelor of Science (B.S.)
 Degree in Biomedical Laboratory Diagnostics, the Master of Science (M.S.)
 Degree in Medical Laboratory Science, or the Masters of Health Science (M.H.S.)
-Degree in Pathologists' Assistant West Virginia University.
-This Policy (1) applies Board of Governors (BoG) Policies 10 and 31, and Academics Rule 2.5, (2) covers all behavior and conduct that demonstrates by a preponderance of the evidence that a student lacks the personal qualities necessary for practice in their respective profession, (3) gives exclusive authority to the Department of Pathology, Anatomy and Laboratory Medicine Professional Programs in such matters, with exceptions stated in this policy.
+Degree in Pathologists' Assistant at West Virginia University.
+This Policy (1) applies Board of Governors (BoG) Policies 10 and 31, and Academics Rule 2.5, (2) covers all behavior and conduct that demonstrates by a preponderance of the evidence that a student lacks the personal qualities necessary for practice in their respective profession, (3) gives exclusive authority to the Department of Pathology, Anatomy and Laboratory Medicine Health Professions in such matters with exceptions stated in this policy.

 Conduct and behavior not relating to and not affecting professional practice are governed by the West Virginia University BoG Policy 31 - University Student Conduct and Discipline Policy (http://bog.wvu.edu/policies).
-Examples of conduct and behavior relating to and/or affecting professional practice are described in this document, course syllabi, course materials, and lectures.
+Examples of conduct and behavior relating to and/or affecting professional practice are described in this document, respective student handbooks, and course syllabi.